Arati15/Budget-Tracker/README.md

 ---

   ## License

-  License used for this project - MIT
+  Licence used for this project - MIT

   ## Contributing: